 When I decided to write this blog post about what foods to avoid with high blood pressure, it didn’t take much to compile a pretty long list.
-One of the favorite parts of my work day is visiting the nutritionist at the medical center where I work.
-When I told her I was picking her brain to do more research on this article, she knew there’d be many more visits.
 I’m very passionate about any topic that can cause high blood pressure and food is no exception.

 BP Tip: I’ve uncovered a simple way to lower BP by just breathing.
 It’s FDA approved and The American Heart Association gave it the thumbs up.
 It simply guides your breathing for you a few minutes a day which has been proven to lower blood pressure as shown in the studies.
 You can check it out in the manufacturer’s website by clicking here.

 ( Lower Your BP Naturally, In Only 30 Days Or Pay Nothing…Visit Website By Clicking Here )

 25 Foods to Avoid With High Blood Pressure